noopkat/meowshoes/README.md

 socketio
 serialport

-Thank you, all of the above authors are way better programmers than me.
+Thank you, all of the authors of the above libs/modules are way better programmers than me.

+TODO:
+create new package file
+delete old node legacy stuff
+reorganise files and modules and everything basically